Archives Preservation Project

 During phase one of the project 227,000 documents and 7,800 photographs were copied to microfiche.
 The second phase continues now as images on microfiche are copied to digital formats.
 As batches of reels are digitized, image files become available to researchers in the Stepping Stones Archive Center, which now has two digital viewing stations.

-By the end of 2017, we anticipate that all collections will be digitized, including the William Griffith Wilson, Lois Burnham Wilson, Al-Anon, Photography collections, and the A.A.
+As of Nov.
+2017, all of the collections have been digitized, including the William Griffith Wilson, Lois Burnham Wilson, Al-Anon, Photography collections, and the A.A.
 Collection.
 Each reel has about 1000 images and cost $626 to digitize.

 To support future phases of the Archives Preservation Project or ongoing operations of the Archives, please send an email expressing your interest to email@example.com or visit the "Support" page.
 A link to an early story about the campaign follows: Archives Preservation Campaign